#WeAreCurious

 The challenge:

-Following the hugely successful 2019 Learning and Development culture program #IAmCurious, we sought to build on it’s success.
-As well as driving a culture of learning, we took a more targeted approach looking at the future skills needed to achieve Novartis’ strategy.
+Following the hugely successful 2019 Learning and Development culture program #IAmCurious, we sought to build on its success.
+As well as driving a culture of learning, we took a more targeted approach, looking at the future skills needed to achieve Novartis’ strategy.

 We were confident in the success of our previous framework and had planned a similar campaign with a blend of local and global events.